Classic Motorcycle Build

 best electrical wire

-TIP: If you choose crimp connectors, take off the plastic sleeve it comes with.
+Take off the plastic sleeve from the connector.
 One or two inches of shrink tubing will look and work better.

 electrical wiring for motorcycles